 - Wash cucumbers but do not scrub them.

-- In a gallon jar (or large, wide-mouth, food-safe container) layer the dill heads or seed, garlic cloves and sliced cucumbers.
+- In a gallon jar (or large, wide-mouth, food-safe container) layer the dill heads or seed, garlic cloves, pickling spices and sliced cucumbers.

 - In a separate pitcher or bowl, stir together the remaining ingredients until the salt is dissolved.

 - Pour the brine over the cucumbers, taking care to make sure all of them are fully submerged.
 If needed, place a plate or mug or other non-reactive heavy item on the cucumbers to weigh them down and keep them under the brine!